Coming Soon

-Young Futures is a strengths-based, small-group programme designed specifically for autistic and ADHD teens, and those with related neurodivergent profiles, who are at risk of exclusion, currently home educated, attending alternative provision, or struggling in mainstream settings.
+Life Lab is a strengths-based, small-group programme designed specifically for autistic and ADHD children/teens, and those with related neurodivergent profiles, who are at risk of exclusion, currently home educated, attending alternative provision, or struggling in mainstream settings.
+No EHCP needed.

-The programme will build identity, confidence, independence and practical life skills at a critical developmental stage, reducing isolation and improving long-term outcomes, and is designed for 13-15 year olds.
+It is intended for young people who are academically able, but who may be at risk of poor post-16 outcomes due to anxiety, unmet SEND needs, school avoidance, or a lack of appropriate support.
+The programme is a 6 week course that will build identity, confidence, independence and practical life skills at a critical developmental stage, reducing isolation and improving long-term outcomes, and is designed for 11-15 year olds.

-Without early intervention at 13–16, many neurodivergent young people enter late adolescence without the confidence, practical knowledge or self-advocacy skills needed to transition successfully into further education, employment or training.
+Without early intervention many neurodivergent young people enter late adolescence without the confidence, practical knowledge or self-advocacy skills needed to transition successfully into further education, employment or training.

-Havenswood Young Futures is a rolling, modular programme delivered in small, low-sensory groups by experienced SEND professionals.
+Havenswood Life Lab 1 is a rolling, modular programme delivered in small, low-sensory groups by experienced professionals.

 The programme will be structured across three key strands: